assignUser/maud/index.rst

 Globbing
 --------

-..
-TODO add a special target to trace globs in the project

-All globs are executed from the root of version control.
-Changes in the set of files yielded by any of the globs described below will cause cmake to rerun.
+``Maud`` extends CMake's built in globbing support with more expressive patterns, support for exclusion as well as inclusion, and greater performance.
+Read more about :ref:`globbing <globbing-case>`.

 To briefly summarize, globs are used to find:

 - ``cmake_modules`` directories, which are added to the module path
-- ``.cmake`` modules, which are included
+- ``.cmake`` modules, which are automatically included
 - ``.in2`` template files, which are rendered
 - ``include`` directories, which are added to the include path
-- C++ source files, which are scanned and added to targets
+- C++ source files, which are scanned for modules and added to targets accordingly

-By default the extensions used to identify C++ source files are ``.cxx .cxxm .ixx .mxx .cpp .cppm .cc .ccm .c++ .c++m``.
-These can be customized by setting the variable ``MAUD_CXX_SOURCE_EXTENSIONS`` at build generation time.

-Directories and files whose names start with ``.`` are excluded from globbing.
-Build directories *MUST* be excluded;
-if they are detected in any glob then build generation will terminate.

 CMake
 -----